Scott Keswick

-Scott Keswick is a retired American gymnast who competed in the 1992 Olympic Games.
+Scott A. Keswick (born March 3, 1970) is a retired American gymnast.
+He was a member of the United States men's national artistic gymnastics team and competed in the 1992 Olympic Games.

-Childhood and junior career
+Early life and education

-Keswick was born on 3 March 1970 in Washington, DC.
+Keswick was born on March 3, 1970, in Washington, DC.
 The son of an Air Force sergeant, Keswick moved around as a child.
-He considers Las Vegas his home town.
+He considers Las Vegas his hometown.

-Keswick first became interested in gymnastics when he was seven-years old and living in Iran while his father was stationed there.
+Keswick first became interested in gymnastics when he was seven years old and living in Iran while his father was stationed there.
 He was instructed on trampoline by local coaches (few Iranians were gymnasts).
 They noticed his talent and suggested he train for the sport when he returned to the United States.

+He graduated from Las Vegas High School and later enrolled at the University of California, Los Angeles to pursue gymnastics.

+Gymnastics career

-Keswick participated in the 1985 Junior Olympics and earned a bronze in the all-around, along with a gold on parallel bars and a silver on vault.
-At the 1987 Junior Olympics he moved up to win gold in the all-around, along with golds on still rings, vault, and parallel bars, as well as a bronze on floor.
+Keswick participated in the 1985 Junior Olympics and earned a bronze in the all-around, a gold on parallel bars, and a silver on vault.
+At the 1987 Junior Olympics, he won gold in the all-around, still rings, vault, and parallel bars, and a bronze on the floor.